 Everyone is held to a high standard of achievement and effort.
 Everyone - students, staff, School Council members, volunteers, and our broader school community - are challenged to exceed all expectations.
-We produce Science Olympics teams, Manufacturing Technology partnerships and award winning students, Science Fair and Aboriginal Mentorship Science Fair award winning projects, artists and entrepreneurs for every education and career pathway.
+We produce Science Olympics teams, Manufacturing Technology partnerships and award winning students, Science Fair award winning projects, artists and entrepreneurs for every education and career pathway.
 The After-School Kickstart Information Technology (Grade 9 Credit) is a wonderful opportunity for Grade 8 students to explore the wonders of technology while achieving a credit before beginning high school!
+We are proud to offer a second Kickstart credit in Instrumental Music.
 Superior is proud to offer students two successful Specialist High Skills Majors: Health & Wellness and Manufacturing | Welding.